Classical and quantum phases of the pyrochlore $S=1/2$ magnet with Heisenberg and Dzyaloshinskii-Moriya interactions: Results

 \subsection{High-temperature series expansion results}

-In the previous sections, we investigated the zero-temperature regime in the quantum $S=1/2$ model and the nature of the transition at $T_c$ in the classical variant.
+In the previous sections, we investigated the zero-temperature regime in the quantum $S=\frac{1}{2}$ model and the nature of the transition at $T_c$ in the classical variant.
 To tie things together, we need to study the transition at $T_c$ in the quantum model.
-Because of its underlying sign problem, this frustrated $S=1/2$ model~\eqref{eq:hamiltonian} is not amenable to large scale quantum Monte Carlo simulations.
-As an alternative to study the $\theta$-dependent selection at $T_c$ in the most interesting $\theta \in [250^\circ,360^\circ]$ region, we use high-temperature series expansion.
+Because of its underlying sign problem, this frustrated $S=\frac{1}{2}$ model~\eqref{eq:hamiltonian} is not amenable to large scale quantum Monte Carlo simulations.
+As an alternative to study the $\theta$-dependent selection at $T_c$ in the most interesting $\theta \in [250^\circ,360^\circ]$ region, we use HTSE.
 We analyze the linear order-parameter susceptibility series by d-log Pad\'e approximants to obtain estimates of the critical temperature~\cite{oitmaa_book}.

 We also analyze the difference between the sixth order $\psi_2$ and $\psi_3$ cumulants by Pad\'e approximants to study the selection of order within the $\Gamma_5$ manifold~\cite{Oitmaa-2013}.
-At high temperatures $T\approx10$, the approximants change slowly with temperature and the difference is of order $10^{-6}$ reflecting the leading order difference between the two series.
-When lowering $T$ the difference can become non-monotonic reflecting the competition between different order coefficients.
+At high temperatures $T\approx10$, the approximants change slowly with temperature and the difference is of order $10^{-6}$, reflecting the leading order difference between the two series.
+Upon decreasing $T$, the difference can become non-monotonic reflecting the competition between different order coefficients.
 We follow the approximants down in temperature until they begin to grow rapidly in magnitude.
-At this point the sign of the approximant is taken as an indication of the selected order.
+At this point, the sign of the approximant is taken as an indication of the selected order.
 Several Pad\'e approximants~\cite{oitmaa_book,Oitmaa-2013} for this difference series as a function of temperature for angular parameters between $250\degree$ and $350\degree$ are shown in Fig.~\ref{HTE:X6-Y6}.
 Our main conclusions based on the analysis are fourfold.

-Firstly, the series analysis of the linear susceptibility defined in Eq.~\eqref{eq:ops} shows best convergence at $290\degree$, where $T_c$ is estimated to be in the range $0.45-0.47$ and the order parameter susceptibility exponent $\gamma$ is roughly consistent with the three-dimensional XY universality class value of approximately $1.32$~\cite{PhysRevB.63.214503}.
+Firstly, the series analysis of the linear susceptibility defined in Eq.~\eqref{eq:ops} using d-log Pad\'e approximants~\cite{oitmaa_book,Oitmaa-2013} shows best convergence at $\theta=290\degree$, where $T_c$ is estimated to be in the range $0.45-0.47$ and the order parameter susceptibility exponent $\gamma$ is roughly consistent with the three-dimensional XY universality class value of approximately $1.32$~\cite{PhysRevB.63.214503}.